Medical Rights of Injured Maritime Workers

 - The right to treatment for a previously existing medical condition that has been aggravated by your accident.
 Employers and insurance companies will often try to get out of paying for your medical treatment by combing through your medical records and trying to prove you had a particular injury before your accident.
 However, if your doctor can provide medical evidence that your accident worsened your pre-condition, then the employer or insurance company will be required to pay for your treatment.

 Maritime law is complicated, and it can be difficult to know and exercise your rights in the face of an employer who denies them.
-The experienced maritime injury lawyers at Arnold & Itkin, however, can help you build a compelling case that will ensure your medical bills are paid.
+The experienced lawyers at Arnold & Itkin, however, can help you build a compelling case that will ensure your medical bills are paid.
 We have helped many injured maritime workers and crew obtain the compensation to which they are rightfully entitled.
 We can help you, too.

 If you've been injured in a maritime accident, call Arnold & Itkin today!
 (888) 493-1629